-Steer clear of 'miracle cures,' other bogus health products: FDAMarch 6th, 2013 in Medications /
+Steer clear of 'miracle cures,' other bogus health products: FDAMarch 6, 2013 in Medicine & Health / Medications

 (HealthDay)—Fraudulent health products are commonplace and can cause serious injury or even death, the U.S. Food and Drug Administration warns.